A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: A new perspective on the Sullivan dictionary

 where $F$ can be replaced by $\mu, \lset, m$ or $J(T)$.
-This formula, and the fact that the Assouad spectrum can be expressed purely in terms of the phase transition and the box and Assouad dimensions, has appeared in a variety of settings, see \cite[Section 17.7]{Fr2} and the discussion therein.
-For example, this formula also holds for self-affine Bedford-McMullen carpets \cite{FYu2}.
-The phase transition $\rho$ often has a natural `geometric significance' for the objects involved and has led to a new `dictionary' extending beyond the setting discussed here. \\
+This formula, and the fact that the Assouad spectrum can be expressed purely in terms of the `phase transition' $\rho$ together with the box and Assouad dimensions, has appeared in a variety of settings, see \cite[Section 17.7]{Fr2} and the discussion therein.
+For example, this formula also holds for self-affine Bedford-McMullen carpets.
+The phase transition $\rho$ often has a natural `geometric significance' for the objects involved and opens the door to a new `dictionary' extending beyond the setting discussed here.
+It is worth noting that \eqref{3pf} does not hold generally, even failing for simple examples such as the elliptical spirals considered in \cite{burrell}.

-4) \textit{The phase transition and the Hausdorff dimension bound}\\ There is a correspondence between the phase transition $\rho$ and the general lower bounds for the Hausdorff dimension.
+4) \textit{The phase transition and the Hausdorff dimension bound.} There is a correspondence between the phase transition $\rho$ and the general lower bounds for the Hausdorff dimension.
 Applying \eqref{basicbound} shows that, for any non-empty bounded set $F$, $\rho \geq 1 - \ubox F/\aso F.$ When the spectra are non-constant, in the Kleinian setting we always have $\rho = 1/2$, and in the Julia setting we always have $\rho = 1/(1+\pmax)$.
-Combining this with the general Hausdorff dimension bounds $\delta > \kmax/2 = \kmax \rho$ and $h > \pmax/(1+\pmax) = \pmax \rho$ in both settings yields $\rho > 1 - \ubox F/\aso F$, showing that the upper bound from \eqref{basicbound} is never achieved in either setting.\\
+Combining this with the general Hausdorff dimension bounds $\delta > \kmax/2 = \kmax \rho$ and $h > \pmax/(1+\pmax) = \pmax \rho$ in both settings yields $\rho > 1 - \ubox F/\aso F$, showing that the upper bound from \eqref{basicbound} is never achieved in either setting (but is asymptotically sharp).